 Dell goes Extreme with new unit for data centre efforts

-Dell has created an Extreme Scale Infrastructure group in an effort to strengthen its data centre play.
+Dell has created an Extreme Scale Infrastructure group in an effort to strengthen its data center play.

 The new unit encompasses both the Data Center Solutions (DCS) and Datacenter Scalable Solutions (DSS) businesses and is focused on the hyperscale and sub-hyperscale market.